membrane/api-gateway/distribution/examples/ssl/api-with-tls/README.md

 ## Configuration

-Just put a SSL element into a proxy.
+Just put an SSL element into a proxy.
 See the [documentation](https://www.membrane-soa.org/service-proxy-doc/4.4/configuration/reference/ssl.htm).

 ```xml
 <serviceProxy port="443">